mrocklin/blog/_posts/work/2015-07-23-Imperative.md

 as part of the [Blaze Project](http://blaze.pydata.org/docs/dev/index.html)*

 **tl;dr: We motivate the expansion of parallel programming beyond big collections.
-We discuss programmability of dask graph.**
+We discuss the usability custom of dask graphs.**

 Recent Parallel Work Focuses on Big Collections
 -----------------------------------------------

-Parallel databases, Spark, and the Dask collections all provide some large distributed collection and handle parallelism for you.
-You put your data into this collection, restrict yourself to a small set of operations like `map` or `groupby` and they handle the parallel processing.
-There are now a dozen projects promising big and friendly Pandas clones.
+Parallel databases, Spark, and the Dask collections all provide large distributed collections and handle parallel algorithms for you.
+You put your data into the collection, restrict yourself to a small set of operations like `map` or `groupby`, and they handle the parallel processing.
+This idea has become so popular that there are now a dozen projects promising big and friendly Pandas clones.

 This is good.
 These collections provide usable, high-level interfaces for a large class of problems.